ga-wdi-lessons/rails-deployment/deploying-your-first-app.md

 ## Installing the Heroku Toolbelt

-The Heroku toolbelt is a command line app that enables us to create new apps to deploy, deploy code updates, and manage our server(s).
+The Heroku Toolbelt is a command line app that enables us to create new apps to deploy, deploy code updates, and manage our server(s).

 Follow the instructions on the